-*: Expressed in measured 14C years BP (not corrected for reservoir effect)
+*Expressed in measured 14C years BP (not corrected for reservoir effect).

 Palaeolandscape implication: Northwest of the HP location bivalve Cerastoderma edule shells were sampled in aquatic beach sands.
 The date of these shells is ± 275 BC.
 The shells belong to the beach deposits and not to the Oer-IJ tidal deposits since east of the CP location a coastal barrier was formed during the Early and Middle Iron Age (locations S5 and WRK).

 The dates of the HP and CP locations show that the palaeocoastline during the Middle Iron Age was between these sites.
-Aeolian sands were present above NAP and an Early Medieval culture layer was found at 1.0 to 1.2 m +NAP.
+Aeolian sands were present above NAP and an Early Medieval culture layer was found at 1.0–1.2 m +NAP.

-<h1>Location Egmond-Watertoren (EW)
+<h1>Location: Egmond-Watertoren (EW)

-Table A3.3: 14C dates of borehole Egmond-Watertoren (EW).
-References: Jelgersma, 1970; Westerhoff et al., 1987.
+Table A3.3.
+14C dates of borehole Egmond-Watertoren (EW) (Jelgersma, 1970; Westerhoff et al., 1987)